 Safe Bulkers, Inc. was incorporated in the Republic of the Marshall Islands on December 11, 2007, for the purpose of acquiring ownership of various subsidiaries that either owned or were scheduled to own vessels.
-Polys Hajioannou our chief executive officer, has a long history of operating and investing in the international shipping industry, including a long history of vessel ownership.
+Polys Hajioannou, our chief executive officer, has a long history of operating and investing in the international shipping industry, including a long history of vessel ownership.
 Vassos Hajioannou, the late father of Polys Hajioannou, our chief executive officer, first invested in shipping in 1958.
+Polys

-Polys Hajioannou has been actively involved in the industry since 1987, when he joined the predecessor of Safety Management.
+Hajioannou has been actively involved in the industry since 1987, when he joined the predecessor of Safety Management

-Over the past 29 years under the leadership of Polys Hajioannou, we have sold or contracted to sell 24 drybulk vessels during periods of what we viewed as favorable second-hand market conditions and have contracted to acquire 61 drybulk newbuilds and 14 drybulk second-hand vessels.
-Also under his leadership, we have expanded the classes of drybulk vessels in our fleet and the aggregate carrying capacity of our fleet has grown from 887,900 dwt prior to our initial public offering in May 28, 2008 to 4,455,600 dwt as of February 24, 2023.
-Information on our capital expenditure requirements are discussed in "Item 5.
+Over the past 30 years under the leadership of Polys Hajioannou, we have sold or contracted to sell 28 drybulk vessels during periods of what we viewed as favorable second-hand market conditions and have contracted to acquire 65 drybulk newbuilds and 14 drybulk second-hand vessels.
+Also under his leadership, we have expanded the classes of drybulk vessels in our fleet and the aggregate carrying capacity of our fleet has grown from 887,900 dwt prior to our initial public offering in May 28, 2008 to 4,719,600 dwt as of February 16, 2024.
+Information on our capital expenditure requirements are discussed in "fleen" 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources."
 The quality and size of our current fleet, together with our long-term relationships with several of our charter customers, are, we believe, the results of our long-term strategy of maintaining a high quality fleet, our broad knowledge of the drybulk industry and our strong management team.
-In addition to benefiting from the experience and leadership of Polys Hajioannou, we also benefit from the expertise of our Managers which, along with their predecessor, have specialized in drybulk shipping since 1965.
+In addition to benefiting from the experience and leadership of Polys Hajioannou, we also benefit from the experience of ur Managers which, along with their predecessor, have specialized in drybulk shipping since 1965.
 In June 2008, we completed an initial public offering of our Common Stock in the U.S. and our Common Stock began trading on the NYSE.
 Our principal executive office is located at Apt.
 D11, Les Acanthes, 6, Avenue des Citronniers MC 98000 Monaco.
-Our registered address in the Republic of the Marshall Islands is Trust Company Complex, Ajeltake Road, Ajeltake Island, Majuro, Republic of the Marshall Islands, MH96960 and telephone numbers are +30 2 111 888 400 and +357 25 887 200.
-The name of our registered agent at such address is The Trust Company of the Marshall Islands, Inc.
+Our registered address in the Republic of the Marshall Islands, in the Republic of the Marshall Islands, Inc.